nbfigueroa/ICSC-HMM/README.md

 Website: https://github.com/nbfigueroa/ICSC-HMM
 Author: Nadia Figueroa (nadia.figueroafernandez AT epfl.ch)

+***NOTE:*** If you are solely interested in the transform-invariant metric and clustering algorithm for Covariance matrices introduced in [1] go to [https://github.com/nbfigueroa/SPCM-CRP.git](https://github.com/nbfigueroa/SPCM-CRP.git)

 This is a toolbox for inference of the ICSC-HMM (IBP Coupled SPCM-CRP Hidden Markov Model) [1].
 The ICSC-HMM is a segmentation and action recognition algorithm that solves for three challenges in HMM-based segmentation and action recognition:

 **(1) Unknown cardinality:** The typical model selection problem, number of hidden states is unknown.
 This can be solved by formulating an HMM with the Bayesian Non-Parametric treatment.
 This is done by placing an infinite prior on the transition distributions, typically the Hierarchical Dirichlet Process (HDP).